RobertoPrevato/K8sStudies/docs/index.md

 [**Kubernetes**](https://kubernetes.io/), including various configurations, deployments, and other related topics.

-These notes are primarily for **personal reference**, but may also be helpful for sharing knowledge with others.
-Some of the information I write here will likely be wrong or not according to best practices, because these are genuine studies, and I am still learning.
+These notes are primarily for **personal reference** and follow my learning flow, but they may also be helpful for sharing knowledge with others.

+/// admonition | Opinions are my own.
+    type: warning

 The opinions expressed in these notes are my own and do **not** represent the views of my employer.

+///

 ## A foreword on vendor lock-in